How Do You Choose a Tattoo?

 When you first decide that you want to have a tattoo, there will probably be lots of people who will try to talk you out of it, especially family members (unless they are into tattoos themselves of course).
 The choice of whether or not to still go ahead and have that tattoo ultimately comes down to you though, assuming you are of the required legal age in the area that you reside.
 Once you are 100% sure that having a tattoo is the right decision for you, the next question will quite possibly be: how do you choose a tattoo?

-This hub aims to suggest some good ways to choose your tattoos, and some common mistakes to avoid if you don't want to regret your tattoos very quickly.
+This article aims to suggest some good ways to choose your tattoos and some common mistakes to avoid if you don't want to regret your tattoos very quickly.
 I was very fortunate that my second two tattoos were done for me by an excellent tattooist called 'Animal' (Keith Fowler), and he was trained by one of the top UK tattoo artists.
-It went without saying I would have a positive experience, and I did write a hub about it some time later.
-Even my family who are somewhat anti-tattoos, (especially on women), had to admit he did a great job, and that I made some good choices in terms of the subjects of my tats.
+I had a positive experience and wrote an article about it some time later.
+Even my family who are somewhat anti-tattoos (especially on women) had to admit he did a great job and that I made some good choices in terms of the subjects of my tats.

 Choosing Your Tattoo

-Firstly you need to consider why you want a tattoo.
-Is it to commemorate a lost loved one, is it a rebellious gesture or is it simply an artistic statement?
+First, you need to consider why you want a tattoo.
+Is it to commemorate a lost loved one, is it a rebellious gesture, or is it simply an artistic statement?
 There may of course be other reasons too, but whatever the reason you should consider the following points bearing in mind your reasons for wanting it.

 - How big do you want your tattoo?